spectrocloud/librarium/docs/docs-content/integrations/kubernetes-edge.md

 All the options require you to map a set of users or groups to a Kubernetes RBAC role.
 To learn how to map a Kubernetes role to users and groups, refer to [Create Role Bindings](../clusters/cluster-management/cluster-rbac.md#create-role-bindings).

 You can create a role binding that maps individual users or groups assigned within the OIDC provider's configuration to a role.
 To learn more, review [Use RBAC with OIDC](kubernetes-edge.md#use-rbac-with-oidc).
-You can also configure OIDC for virtual clusters.
-For guidance, refer to [Configure OIDC for a Virtual Cluster](../clusters/palette-virtual-clusters/configure-oidc-virtual-cluster.md).

 - **None**: This setting does not require OIDC configuration for the cluster.
 It displays in the YAML file as `noauth`.